axb052a/p5-flatify/README.md

 - Each playlist has a unique ID, name, image, and a many-to-many relationship with music.

 - Playlists can include multiple music entries, and music can belong to multiple playlists.

+### 5. Favorite

+- Each favorite has a unique ID and is associated with a user and a music entry.

+- Favorites create a many-to-many relationship between users and music entries, allowing users to see songs as favorites.
+Multiple musics are associated with many users.
+Many users can the same multiple music entries.

 For specific endpoints, API documentation, or deployment instructions, please refer to the respective frontend and backend documentation files.